 How late is too late?

-With training contract applications, particularly for those with applications that are open from November to July, earlier rather than later is better: the reason being that places on schemes tend to fill up before the deadline.
+With training-contract applications, particularly for those with applications that are open from November to July, earlier rather than later is better: the reason is that places on schemes tend to fill up before the deadline.

-Starting earlier gives you more time to tailor your applications and improve your application technique; see where you go wrong in early applications and seek help if you are receiving a string of outright rejections.
+Starting earlier gives you more time to tailor your applications and improve your application technique, see where you're going wrong in early applications and seek help if you're receiving a string of outright rejections.

-It will also give you time to adjust your approach: early rejections from City law firms might make you realise you were perhaps seduced by glossy brochures and are a better fit for smaller firms.
+It will also give you time to adjust your approach: early rejections from City law firms, for example, might make you realise you're better suited to a smaller firm.